Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Numerical experiments

 We have checked that on all instances, all algorithms correctly compute the same optimal value and that the upper and lower bounds were converging to this optimal value.
 For illustration, Figure \ref{fig:ddp_non_reg} displays the evolution of the upper and lower bounds and of the optimality gap across the iterative process with DDP for the instance with $T=300$.

-The CPU time needed to solve the different instances with DDP and our 6 variants of REDDP is given in Table \ref{tableddpreddpcpu} and the corresponding reduction factor in CPU time for these REDDP variants is given in Table \ref{tableddpreddpcpufactor}.
+The CPU time needed to solve the different instances with DDP and our 6 variants of DDP-REG is given in Table \ref{tableddpreddpcpu} and the corresponding reduction factor in CPU time for these DDP-REG variants is given in Table \ref{tableddpreddpcpufactor}.
 The number of iterations of the algorithms is given in Table \ref{tableddpreddpiteration}.
-We observe that on all instances REDDP variants are much faster and need much less iterations than DDP.
+We observe that on all instances DDP-REG variants are much faster and need many fewer iterations than DDP.
 Most importantly, the benefits of regularization increase as the problem gets larger and the number of stages raises.
-When $T$ is large there is a drastic improvement in CPU time with REDDP variants.
-For instance, for $T=250, 300$, and $350$, the reduction factor in CPU time varies (among the 6 REDDP variants) respectively in the interval $[80.0,114.3]$, $[71.5,171.6]$, and $[95.5,184.4]$.
-Remarkably, the solution time with the regularized algorithm {\sc REDDP} is not monotonically increasing with the number of stages, which points out to the scalability of the algorithm and the possibility to use it for even larger problems.
-As an illustration, the difference in time and number of iterations between DDP and REDDP-PREV-REG2 is shown in Figure \ref{fig:ddp_comp}, which highlights that the time and iteration differential increases with the number of stages.
+When $T$ is large there is a drastic improvement in CPU time with DDP-REG variants.
+For instance, for $T=250, 300$, and $350$, the reduction factor in CPU time varies (among the 6 DDP-REG variants) respectively in the interval $[80.0,114.3]$, $[71.5,171.6]$, and $[95.5,184.4]$.
+Remarkably, the solution time with the regularized algorithm {\sc DDP-REG} is not monotonically increasing with the number of stages, which points out to the scalability of the algorithm and the possibility to use it for even larger problems.
+As an illustration, the difference in time and number of iterations between DDP and DDP-REG-PREV-REG2 is shown in Figure \ref{fig:ddp_comp}, which highlights that the time and iteration differential increase with the number of stages.